amenjalal94/amenjalal94.github.io/README.md

-I'm a PhD student in economics at the **[London School of Economics](https://www.lse.ac.uk/economics)**, working on development, environmental and labor economics.
+I'm an economics PhD student at the **[London School of Economics](https://www.lse.ac.uk/economics)**, working on development, environmental and labor economics.

 <div style="height:1rem;"></div>